MikeMeliz/TorCrawl.py/README.md

 ##Basic Information:
-TorCrawl.py is a simple python -terminal based- script to crawl webpage through TOR.
+TorCrawl.py is a simple python -terminal based- script to crawl webpages through TOR.
-It's created in that way that you can use grep to search on the page.
+It's created in that way that you can use grep to search on the page or manipulate the output with any other tool.

 ##Examples:
 `./torcrawl.py -u http://www.github.com `